 Trulance should not be used in children less than 6 years old because severe dehydration might occur.
-Trulance should also be avoided in children ages 6-18.
+Trulance should also be avoided in children ages 6 to 18.
 Safety and efficacy in this age group have not been determined.

 People who have been told they have a bowel obstruction should not take Trulance.

-Before beginning treatment with Trulance, patients should talk to their doctor about all medical conditions and all medications (prescription and over-the-counter), vitamins, and supplements they are taking.
-Some medications or supplements can cause negative reactions when mixed.
+Before beginning treatment with Trulance, people should talk to their doctor about all medical conditions and all medicines (prescription and over-the-counter), vitamins, and supplements they are taking.
+Some drugs or supplements can cause negative reactions when mixed.